Florida 8-year-old accused of cutting another child’s throat

-LAKE COUNTY, Fla.
-(WFLA) – An 8-year-old boy accused of attacking another child at a Lake County home Saturday has been arrested.
+An 8-year-old boy accused of attacking another child at a Florida home Saturday has been arrested.

 According to WESH, the 8-year-old is accused of choking a foster child at the residence.
 The boy then reportedly let the child go when he said he couldn’t breathe.